 The CRB Public Counter personnel research and prepare criminal background checks on individuals for citizenship/immigration, employment, adoption, education/school, investigation, legal/lawyer/court, and personal reasons, and prepare a Police Clearance Letter, if requested.
 Police Clearance Letters may be obtained in person or by mail.
-Questions or requests for information only may be sent via email.

 The following information is necessary when requesting a Police Clearance Letter:

 - Name (including maiden, and other additional names)